This privacy notice provides you with details of how we collect and process your personal data through your use of our site www.afilmerlorch.co.uk

 We need to collect the following sensitive data about you in order to provide you with sessions that are safe, to check for medical contra-indications, to enable us to provide sessions that are tailored to your health requirements and for insurance purposes:

-Current State of Health which will include any medical condition for which you are undergoing diagnosis or help through a medical professional such as a GP, Consultant, Physiotherapist, Osteopath, Chiropractor.
-This also includes details of recent / forthcoming operations, recent accidents and injuries.
+Current State of Health which will include any medical condition for which you are undergoing diagnosis or help through a medical professional such as a GP or Consultant.

 Medication that has been prescribed by a health professional such as a GP or consultant.
 This does not include food supplements.